 How Does Chemotherapy Work

-More than half of the people diagnosed with cancer each year will receive chemotherapy.
+More than half of the people diagnosed with cancer yearly will receive chemotherapy.
 Treating cancer with chemotherapy reverses the spread of the disease by killing cancer cells or reducing the severity of its symptoms.

 How Does Chemotherapy Work?